minel1410/maasu_internship_stm32/docs/source/userdoc/requirements/interns/lamija-fatic/USART_requirements/non-functional_requirements.rst

    :references:
    :verification-and-validation:

-   The system must be portable to different microcontroller models that support USART communication with minimal configuration.
+   The system must be portable to different microcontroller models that support USART communication with reliable configuration.

 .. req:: Compatibility
    :id: REQ_INT3_17310281820883